Looking for ways to earn extra Nectar points? I’ve reviewed some of the best and easiest ways to increase your Nectar balance.

 Check the Nectar site and app regularly

-You’ll often find all kind of special offers on the Nectar site.
+You’ll often find all kinds of special offers on the Nectar site.
 These can either be used to convert your existing Nectar points for bonus discounts or can be used to earn extra points when you spend.
 Many of these offers include double points when you shop in a certain store.
 All you need to do is click ‘Load to card’ and when you make a purchase, your points are automatically added.

 You will sometimes find simple extras to boost your points, such as completing short surveys.
 The survey below took less than a minute.